Biden breaks his silence: Inside his decision to forcefully denounce Trump

 But Biden and his aides largely refused to talk about Trump or react to him, calculating that doing so might provoke Trump and risk elevating his standing by giving him and his rhetoric more media attention than they already have.

 Inside the White House, meanwhile, the president and his team strategized about when and how to break his silence.
-They decided to do so, finally, Thursday, as the nation paused to mark the one-year anniversary of the deadly attack on the Capitol.
+They decided to do so, finally, Thursday, as the nation paused to mark the first anniversary of the deadly attack on the Capitol.

 Speaking from the Capitol’s iconic Statuary Hall, which last Jan.
 6 had been overrun by violent pro-Trump rioters, Biden unburdened himself from the norms of presidential deference and unleashed a torrent of attacks against his immediate predecessor.
 Though he did not call out Trump by name, Biden made 16 references to the “former president,” whom he squarely blamed for undermining America’s democracy.